 All Go!
 Foods® meet these nutritional criteria:

-Reason: Saturated fats "harden" arteries and cause high LDL cholesterol, which increases the risk of heart attack, stroke and some cancers
+Reason: Saturated fats turn on genes thta cause inflammation and hardening of the arteries and are associated with higher bad LDL cholesterol levels.
+This increases the risk of heart attack, stroke and some cancers.